 Sensei Serrian began training in Yoshukai karate in January of 2013 and received her first degree black belt in April of 2016.
 In April of 2018 she received her 2nd degree.
 She served as instructor apprentice under Sensei Hofmeister and became Head Instructor of Athens Yoshukai Karate in November of 2016.

 Sensei Serrian cross trains in Kyuki-do and received her first degree black belt in that style in April 2017.
 She also studies Hapkido and is currently a purple belt.

 When not teaching Yoshukai, Sensei Serrian is a graduate student at the University of Georgia and works as the children’s instructor at AKF Athens Martial Arts.

 In day to day life, Hali strives to continue growing as a person and a martial artist.

 While his primary art is Kyuki-Do, he also trains extensively in judo (studying under Master Lloyd Holden, Grand Master Ok Hyung Kim and Sensei Lunsford), as well as in Yoshukai Karate.
-It is Ken’s firm belief that the primary responsibility of any instructor is to develop the spirit, the character, and the moral fiber of students in addition to cultivating their physical abilities.
+It is Sensei Blumreich’s firm belief that the primary responsibility of any instructor is to develop the spirit, the character, and the moral fiber of students in addition to cultivating their physical abilities.

 You can read more about Ken at his website: www.akfathens.com